Summer Course Scheduling Information

 Summer 2022 Course Scheduling Information

 The following information is posted to help departments prepare for the Summer class scheduling process.
 Please take time to carefully review this information.
-For questions, please call Academic & Classroom Scheduling by email (email@example.com) or contact a team member via Teams.
+For questions, please contact Academic & Classroom Scheduling by email (email@example.com) or contact a team member via Teams.

-All colleges and departments must now enter summer courses directly into Banner, just like fall, winter, and spring term with the exception of self-support courses (see Self Support Courses section below for more information).
-All departments will be processing course scheduling changes directly in Banner.
-We will be scheduling Banner data entry training in the weeks ahead to help you familiarize yourself with the summer scheduling process.
+All colleges and departments enter summer courses directly into CLSS, just like fall, winter, and spring term with the exception of self-support courses (see Self Support Courses section below for more information).
+All departments will be processing course scheduling changes directly in CLSS.
+See below for data entry trainings in the weeks ahead to help you familiarize yourself with the summer scheduling process.

 Data Entry Deadline: February 14, 2022